benj1m4n/esp32_Horn/README.md

 # esp32_Horn
-Simple car horn, that can play different tunes
+Simple car horn that can play different tunes